Doctorate in Psychotherapy

 General Entry Requirements

-The Doctorate in Psychotherapy is designed to provide advanced post-graduate psychotherapy training to senior psychotherapy practitioners who are interested in developing their psychotherapy practice, supervision and research skills and knowledge.
+The Doctorate in Psychotherapy is an advanced post-graduate psychotherapy programme aimed at senior psychotherapy practitioners who are interested in developing their psychotherapy practice, supervision and research skills and knowledge.

-- hold a primary degree or equivalent in a relevant area, such as humanities, health or education;
+hold a primary degree or equivalent in a relevant area, such as in the humanities, health or education;

-- have a minimum of 2 years post-training practice experience working with a broad range of psychological problems;
+have a minimum of 2 years post-training psychotherapy practice experience working with a broad range of psychological problems;

-- be personally suitable to undertake advanced training within the context of a taught programme (e.g. motivated, reflective)
+be personally suitable to undertake an advanced taught programme (e.g. motivated, reflective);

 Applicants who are applying on the basis of equivalence may be considered for admission to the course at the recommendation of the Programme Admissions Panel pending approval by the RPL Board (recognition of prior learning).
-Please note that equivalence will only be considered on one academic requirement therefore applicants must have successfully undertaken academic study at level 7 or above.
+Equivalence will be considered for one academic qualification only.

 How to Apply and Closing Dates